MonoVarTon/Eggs-Of-Fortune/README.md

 # Eggs-Of-Fortune
-:gem: Have you ever been to a casino?
+:gem: Have you ever been to a Chinese casino?
 Not?
 Then find the ethereum chip in one of the golden Eggs of Fortune.

 ## Rules of the game
 The player makes a deposit and chooses a bet.